 Rowing with open hands for 10 strokes, 15 laps (for a total of 40), and a timed 2K lap not more than 11 minutes for men and 14 minutes for women.

-If you haven't joined/renewed yet, just go to regatta central and scroll down to Dallas Rowing Club to sign up.
+If you haven't joined/renewed yet, just go to regatta central. from the home page go to "clubs" and scroll down to Dallas Rowing Club to sign up.